Identity: The Mega Theme of the 2020s

 Oxford offers two definitions for identity: the fact of being who or what a person or thing is, and a close similarity or affinity.
-As such, identity creates a paradox that represents the intersection of individuality and conformity.
-It is the tension between individuality and conformity that demands persistent action by the individual to reaffirm both their uniqueness and alliance.
-Both uniqueness and alliance require the presence of others.
-Uniqueness must be relative to someone else, and alliance must be with someone else.
-Identity is both how we see ourselves and how others see us, even if those two don’t always match.
+Identity is the intersection of individuality and conformity; it’s both how we see ourselves and how others see us, even if the two don’t always align.

-Expression and cultivation of identity was a relatively simple matter before the internet.
-It was dominated by visual cues that broadcast status and membership to certain groups.
-The clothes you wore, your physical appearance, or wearing a mask as mask mandates cease.
-Those things could say you’re a blue-collar worker, you’re a fit athlete, or you’re a Democrat.
+Before the internet, expression of identity was a relatively simple matter.
+It was dominated by visual cues that broadcast status and membership, such as clothing or physical appearance.
 Immutable genetic characteristics like race and gender also powerfully shape offline identity.

-Since the visual aspects of the latter category cannot easily be changed, investment in identity pre-Internet was primarily in physical goods, especially luxury goods.
+Since the visual aspects of the latter category cannot easily be changed, investment in identity pre-Internet was primarily in physical goods, especially those of luxury.
 Brands convey a message about the patron of the brand.
-Louis Vuitton says I’m rich.
-Nike says I’m athletic.
-Lululemon says I’m rich and athletic.
-A brand doesn’t even necessarily have to be expensive.
-A $30 Nascar race shirt or concert shirt is a powerful indicator of identity and a relative luxury for the stereotypical blue-collar owner.
+Louis Vuitton says: I’m rich.
+Nike says: I’m athletic.
+Lululemon says: I’m rich and I’m athletic.
+But, a brand doesn’t have to be expensive.
+A $30 Nascar race shirt or a band t-shirt are also powerful indicators of identity.

 This initial framework for offline identity expression gives us three categories: immutable physical characteristics, mutable physical characteristics, and mutable adornments.

-Intentional expression of identity need not require luxury brands, but it does require disposable time or stored units of time (money) from the person trying to shape their identity.
+Intentional self-expression doesn’t require luxury brands, but it does require disposable time or stored units of time (money) from the person trying to shape their identity.
 As such, expressing one’s identity in an intentional way is the ultimate luxury.
 This will remain true, perhaps even more so, as the importance of online identity grows.

 An Online Identity Framework